maifeeulasad/gcc-disassemble/README.md

  - `code.i`-> this is the pre-processed source
  - `code.s` -> this is the assembly source generate using *GNU-GCC* compiler

+Yes, there is a `-S` argument, but why haven't we used that?
+That's a question to humanity, lol.

 ### Pre-processed source
 Looks like this:
 ```